Terms & Conditions

 Auckland Inorganic Reuse Project Terms and Conditions

-The Community Recycling Network of Aotearoa, has been contracted by Auckland Council to redistribute reusable items from Auckland’s inorganic collection.
+The Zero Waste Network Aotearoa, has been contracted by Auckland Council to redistribute reusable items from Auckland’s inorganic collection.
 Reusable inorganic material will be collected and stored at Waste Management’s warehouse at 153 Pilkington Road, Glen Innes.

 To gain access to these materials you must first become an Approved Outlet.